 Frequently Asked Questions About the Drucker School of Management

 There are no typical students at the Drucker School.
-Our 300 students span 12 different programs ranging from art business to financial engineering.
+Our 300 students span multiple program areas ranging from arts management to financial engineering.
 We rank in the top ten business schools in the nation for percentage of women students and are proud to have 27 countries represented in our classes.
 Despite this immense diversity, our students are united in their passion for creative leadership and their commitment to Peter Drucker’s people-oriented management philosophy.

 Our faculty members publish in peer-reviewed journals and most work as consultants— which means they work on the cutting edge of the current business world.
 They are also widely recognized for their scholarly acumen and contributions to business theory.
 For example, Professor Jean Lipman-Blumen earned the International Leadership Association’s Lifetime Achievement Award and Professor Bernie Jaworski was awarded the Mahajan Award from the American Marketing Association.
 Unlike bigger schools, the Drucker-Ito School provides numerous opportunities for our students to interact with our stellar faculty; indeed, we have a low student to faculty ratio of 10 to 1.

 One of Claremont Graduate University’s premiere programs, dual degrees offer students the opportunity to earn a second degree in only one to two additional semesters.
-The MBA is the most popular pairing for the dual degree (with 32 percent of MBAs opting for a second degree) as it provides the broad management training of the MBA with a thorough specialization in an academic or professional field.
+The MBA is the most popular pairing for the dual degree as it provides the broad management training of the MBA with a thorough specialization in an academic or professional field.

 Graduate school is a significant investment of resources that promises to reward you with significant returns over your lifetime.
 In recognition of this fact, we recently raised funds to expand our fellowship program and now disperse $500,000 annually to reduce the tuition cost of our students.
 Indeed, 60 percent of our students receive some level of fellowship (in addition to federal student loan programs available to nearly 100 percent of domestic students).

-The experienced staff of the Drucker Career Development Office start working with you before you even come to campus by advising you on your resume and assisting you with your internship search.
+The experienced staff of the Drucker Office of Career Strategy start working with you before you even come to campus by advising you on your resume and assisting you with your internship search.
 When you get to campus and go through orientation, we help you complete a Career Map and Action Plan to help you make the most of your education.
 We are committed to providing you with world-class support and guidance in achieving your career goals.